 Snowy Hydro operates the Scheme to first meet its water release obligations and then to maximise electricity market opportunities within the constraints imposed by the Snowy Water Licence.

-Snowy Hydro has daily flexibility in releasing water from the Scheme as an outcome of generating electricity, but has to deliver against annual targets for releases.
+Snowy Hydro has daily flexibility in releasing water from the Scheme but has to deliver against annual targets for releases.
 This enables it to run the electricity business, while providing long-term security to the downstream water users.

-Given the complexity of achieving precise release volumes at each point, the licence does allow some shortfalls and excesses to be added or subtracted to the following year’s target.
+As achieving price release volumes at each point is complex, the licence allows some shortfalls and excesses to be added or subtracted to the following year’s target.

 Snowy Hydro also has to fund both the debt and operating costs of the Scheme through its participation in the highly-competitive National Electricity Market.

-Snowy Hydro is required to make environmental releases into the Snowy River below Jindabyne Dam and into Murrumbidgee River below Tantangara Dam
+Snowy Hydro is required to make environmental releases into the Snowy River below Jindabyne Dam and into the Murrumbidgee River below Tantangara Dam.

 Daily release patterns are notified to Snowy Hydro from NSW DPIE Water in February of the preceding water year.
 These can be changed by NSW DPIE Water at any time, and all updates are uploaded to this website.

-Our Water Release and Compliance Reports can be found here.
+Our Annual Water Operating Plan and historical Compliance Reports can be found here.

 RELEASES TO IRRIGATORS